fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 2. "values", which are copies of the original

 ###### Pass by value
-When you "*pass by value*", the method only has __a copy of the original object__.
+When you "*pass (an object) by value (to a variable/as an argument to a method)*", the method only has __a copy of the original object__.
 Operations performed on the object within the method have __no effect on the original object__ outside of the method.

 Some Rubyists say Ruby is "pass by value" because re-assigning the object within the method doesn't affect the object outside the method.
 ```